National Geographic Geography InternshipNational Geographic(Washington College)

 • Minimum age is 18 and generally a little older is better.

 • Winter shifts tend to run from 9am to 6pm.
-Summer shifts in the late spring and summer generally last until 8 pm.
+Summer shifts in the late spring and summer generally start at 7 am last until 9 pm.
 Interns can be scheduled for either an early shift or for a later shift.
 We are open seven days a week 365 days a year so you need to be able to work some weekends and holidays.
 You will be tired but learn so much you will be amazed.

 • We speak mainly English so interns have to do that as well.
 Bilingual skills welcome.
 We have a growing Spanish and Russian speaking population in WA State.